KYC Redesign

 The progress bar will fill up and checkmarks/awards pop up as you complete each section for a gamification effect.

-Competitive Analysis
+Comparative Analysis

 Blue Sky Ideation